newtdes/myrepo/README.md

 # myrepo
 Set up to test Git/GitHub
 This new line from Mac
-Another line from RStudioHi from Newt
+Another line from RStudio
+Hi from Newt
 Again from Newt